meonwax/meonwax.github.io/system.md

 	find . -name "*.txt" -type f -exec program

-Rename all files from upper- to lowercase characters in the current directory
+Rename all files from upper- to lowercase in the current directory
 --------------------------------------------------------------------------------
 This will only work with filenames containing no spaces